Emissions Standards for Boilers and Process Heaters and Commercial / Industrial Solid Waste Incinerators

 How do I submit the electronic notification of compliance status to CEDRI?

 The final rule amendments require electronic reporting of the Notification of Compliance Status (NOCS) required under 40 CFR 63.11225(a)(4).
-Sources will be required to submit the NOCS electronically using the Compliance and Emissions Data Reporting Interface (CEDRI) through EPA’s Central Data Exchange (www.epa.gov/cdx).
+Sources are now required to submit the NOCS electronically using the Compliance and Emissions Data Reporting Interface (CEDRI) through EPA’s Central Data Exchange (www.epa.gov/cdx).
 CEDRI is a web-based application for the electronic reporting of various reports required in 40 CFR Parts 60 and 63.
-CEDRI has been developed in a phased approach; as such, EPA is currently developing and testing a reporting template for the Notification of Compliance Status Report.
-Upon completion, which is expected in the fall of 2013, the regulated community will be able to log into CEDRI and submit these reports.
-Updates regarding the status of the reporting templates in CEDRI will be posted on this website.
+CEDRI has been developed in a phased approach; as such, in this phase EPA has now developed a reporting template for the Area Source Boiler Notification of Compliance Status Report.
+The regulated community is now required to log into CEDRI and submit these NOCS reports.

 What are some common questions about tune-ups?